-The mission of the Community Science Institute (CSI) is to foster and support environmental monitoring by volunteers in order to educate the public about natural resources and to collect scientifically credible data for use in protecting the environment and the sustainable management of natural resources.
+The mission of the Community Science Institute is to foster and support environmental monitoring in partnership with community-based volunteer groups in order to better understand our shared natural resources and how to manage them for long-term sustainability and protection.

 We partner with volunteers to monitor water quality of streams and lakes in the Finger Lakes region, the Upper Susquehanna River watershed, and across Central New York.
 These dedicated volunteers participate in our four monitoring partnerships to collect stream and lake samples for chemical and biological analysis at our certified lab in Ithaca.
 The data collected through these monitoring partnerships is building a better understanding our our shared water resources and how to manage them sustainably.
 By partnering with volunteers to collect this data we hope to engage communities in the scientific process, empowering them with the tools and knowledge to act as local stewards of our shared water resources.